EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed must be provided from an external source.
 As each pseudorandom number must only be used once, an implementation need to get a new truly random seed after reboot, or continuously store state in nonvolatile memory, see ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.
 If ECDSA is supported, "deterministic ECDSA" as specified in {{RFC6979}} is RECOMMENDED.

 The referenced processing instructions in {{SP-800-56A}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.
-The ECDH shared secret, keys (K_2, K_3), and IVs (IV_2, IV_3) MUST be secret.
+The ECDH shared secret, keys, and IVs MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.
 Depending on the selected curve, the parties should perform various validations of each other's public keys, see e.g. Section 5 of {{SP-800-56A}}.

 The Initiator and the Responder are responsible for verifying the integrity of certificates.
 The selection of trusted CAs should be done very carefully and certificate revocation should be supported.
 The private authentication keys and the PSK (even though it is used as salt) MUST be kept secret.